 poisoning is well known for causing a type of anemia that can be fatal.
 Hidden lead toxicity may be responsible

-Elevated lead is often not revealed on any tests until it is eliminated
+with cancer and other degenerative diseases.
+Elevated lead is often not revealed on any tests until it is

-deposited deep within bone marrow and other inaccessible areas of the body.
+because it is deposited deep within bone marrow and other inaccessible areas of

 One or more years may be required to mobilize hidden lead with nutritional balancing science.
 Chelation therapy with EDTA and other drugs only removes more superficial lead deposits, in general, and unfortunately also removes essential minerals such as calcium and zinc.
 Therefore, we never recommend chelation and we donÕt require it to remove lead and all the toxic metals.